-To verify the effectiveness of structure reliability learning and smooth semantic preservation modules in denoising interaction noise, we generate different proportions of structural and semantic negative interactions (i.e., 25\%, 50\%, and 75\%) to contaminate the training knowledge graph.
-The reported performance of various models is evaluated on the unchanged test set shown in Figure~\ref{fig_noise}.
+To verify the effectiveness of structure reliability learning and smooth semantic preservation modules in denoising interaction noise, we generate different proportions of \textit{structural} and \textit{semantic} negative interactions (i.e., 25\%, 50\%, and 75\%) to contaminate the training knowledge graph.
+The reported performance of various models is evaluated on the unchanged test set shown in Fig.~\ref{fig_noise}.
 Structural noises are generated by sampling unknown triples from all possible \textit{entity-relation-entity} combinations, while semantic noises are sampled from all missing triples with reasonable \textit{entity-relation-entity} schemes (e.g., the scheme (drug, \textit{drug\_disease\_treat}, disease)).
-We then perform DenoisedLP and its variants (i.e., \textbf{ours w/o SSP} for structural noise and \textbf{ours w/o SRL} for semantic noise) on the noisy KG and compare their performance with semantic subgraph-based SNIR and global KG-based TriModel.
-As shown in Figure~\ref{fig_noise}, the AUC-ROC values on DrugBank and the corresponding performance degradation ratio are presented.
+We then perform BioKDN and its variants (i.e., \textbf{ours w/o SSP} for structural noise and \textbf{ours w/o SRL} for semantic noise) on the noisy KG and compare their performance with semantic subgraph-based SNIR and global KG-based TriModel.
+As shown in Fig.~\ref{fig_noise} and Fig.~\ref{fig_noise_ddi}, the AUC-ROC and Micro-F1 values on DrugBank for DTI and DDI prediction tasks are reported.
+Additionally, the corresponding performance degradation ratios are presented.

 We observe that as more noise is added, the performance of all models deteriorates for both structural and semantic experiments.
 This is because the introduced noise weakens the expressive power of the aggregated neighbor information.
-However, DenoisedLP and its variants exhibit smaller degradation than other methods for both types of noises.
-The variants \textbf{ours w/o SSP} and \textbf{ours w/o SRL} have lighter changes as the noise increases than SNRI and TriModel on structural and semantic noise respectively, which indicates the structure reliability learning and smooth semantic subgraph can effectively denoise noisy interactions and ignore task-irrelevant relations.
-Furthermore, the gaps between DenoisedLP and SNRI grew larger with increasing noise.
-This is because our model pays more attention to the informative interactions by maximizing the mutual information between the refined local and semantic subgraphs.
-This phenomenon shows that DenoisedLP can effectively mitigate noises using the reliable structure and smoothed semantics.
+However, BioKDN and its variants exhibit smaller degradation than other methods for both types of noise.
+The variants \textbf{ours w/o SSP} and \textbf{ours w/o SRL} show lighter changes as the noise increases than SNRI and TriModel on structural and semantic noise respectively, which indicates the structure reliability learning and smooth semantic subgraph can effectively denoise noisy interactions and ignore task-irrelevant relations.
+Furthermore, the gaps between BioKDN and SNRI or SumGNN grew larger with increasing noise.
+This is because BioKDN pays more attention to the informative interactions by maximizing the mutual information between the refined and semantic subgraphs.
+This phenomenon shows that BioKDN can effectively mitigate noises using reliable structure and smoothed semantics.